I've been doctoring appliances and electronics for a number of years. I'm here to share the knowledge and experience I've collected.

 Continuity testers are simple devices designed to verify a complete electrical path through an object or circuit.
 They are especially useful for checking fuses of all types, lightbulbs, and wire paths.

-While there are a variety of devices that include the ability to test for continuity, a homeowner can easily get by with the simple single purpose continuity tester.
-This is usually comprised of:
+While there are a variety of devices that include the ability to test for continuity, a homeowner can easily get by with the simple single-purpose continuity tester.
+This is composed of:

 - Two leads

 - A small body where the leads meet

 - Some form of indicator